mdn/serviceworker-cookbook/live-flowchart/README.md

 # Recipe: Live Flowchart

-This recipe provides a way to learn how to use service workers (SW) through showing flow diagram of the SW workflow explained on the Mozilla Developer Network, and logging on screen the steps taken by a real ES6 Web App.
+This recipe provides a way to learn how to use service workers (SW) through showing [the flow diagram of SW workflow explained on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), and logging on screen the steps taken by a real ES6 Web App.

 ## Features and usage